 PV energy yield metrology, simulation & forecasting

-When it comes to solar energy, an optimal energy yield is key.
-Nowadays, the energy performance of PV modules is measured indoors under standard testing conditions.
-However, in reality, outdoor conditions vary significantly from these standard defined conditions.
-To bridge the gap between indoor and outdoor performance and to come to the highest yield of solar energy, EnergyVille has developed both indoor and outdoor testing setups and an accurate energy yield simulation model.
+When it comes to solar energy, optimal energy yield is key.
+The energy performance of PV modules is measured indoors under standard testing conditions.
+However, in reality, outdoor conditions vary and deviate significantly from these defined conditions.
+To analyse the gap between indoor and outdoor performance and to determine the optimal yield for PV panels in a given situation, EnergyVille has developed both indoor and outdoor testing setups and an accurate energy yield simulation model.

 EnergyVille’s energy yield simulation model is a scenario-based software which accurately simulates the expected daily energy yield of solar cells and solar modules under varying meteorological and irradiation conditions using available historic weather data.
 The model combines optical, thermal and electrical parameters to provide detailed insight on thermal variations in the solar module.
 The model integrates the effect of these variations, resulting in a significantly better accuracy than commercially available software packages for energy yield estimation.
-In contrast to most existing models for energy yield calculation, our energy-yield simulation model starts from the physical parameters of the solar cells and the used materials, and includes on top of that the variations due to changing external conditions.
-This way, a ‘closer to reality’ model is obtained, enabling a more precise analysis of the effects of solar cell and module technology changes on the energy yield of these photovoltaic cells and modules.
+The simulation model is ideally suited to determine accurately the energy yield performance of new types of PV technology (e.g. bifacial PV plants) and in special conditions (e.g. floating PV, agri-PV, in BIPV, on trackers, on non-flat terrain, ...).

 - SWInG: Development of thin film Solar cells based on WIde band Gap kesterite absorbers